nearform/temporal_tables/README.md

 By default this extension creates a record in the history table for every update that occurs in the versioned table, regardless of any change actually happening.

-We added a fourth paramater to the trigger to change this behaviour and only record updates that result in an actual change.
+We added a fourth parameter to the trigger to change this behaviour and only record updates that result in an actual change.

 It is worth mentioning that before making the change, a check is performed on the source table against the history table, in such a way that if the history table has only a subset of the columns of the source table, and you are performing an update in a column that is not present in this subset (this means the column does not exist in the history table), this extension will NOT add a new record to the history.
 Then you can have columns in the source table that create no new versions if modified by not including those columns in the history table.

-The paramater is set by default to `false`, set it to `true` to stop tracking updates without actual changes:
+The parameter is set by default to `false`, set it to `true` to stop tracking updates without actual changes:

 ```sql
 CREATE TRIGGER versioning_trigger